 A long time ago, it was easy to know how to watch the Star Wars movies in order – until 1999, all of the movies fit into the timeline of a galaxy far, far away in the order they landed in theaters.

-Then the Prequel Trilogy made things more complicated, by going back in time to tell the story of Anakin Skywalker before he became Darth Vader.
+Then the Prequel Trilogy made things more complicated, by going back in time to tell the story of Anakin Skywalker before he turned to the Dark Side and became Darth Vader.
 These days, the first Star Wars movie ever released (A New Hope) is actually the fourth movie in the Skywalker Saga.
-(The Skywalker Saga is the term Lucasfilm uses to describe Episodes I-IX, in which Anakin Skywalker and his descendants have considerable influence over the galaxy.)
+The Skywalker Saga is the term Lucasfilm uses to describe Episodes I-IX, in which Anakin Skywalker and his descendants have a surprising amount of influence over the fate of an entire galaxy.

 Meanwhile, the fourth movie to hit cinemas (The Phantom Menace) comes first in chronological order.
-And when you add the standalone Solo: A Star Wars Story and Rogue One: A Star Wars Story into the list, A New Hope actually becomes the sixth movie in the overall chronology.
-Got all that?
+And when you add the standalone Solo: A Star Wars Story and Rogue One: A Star Wars Story to the list, A New Hope actually becomes the sixth movie in the overall chronology – in other words, it quickly becomes obvious that navigating the timeline ain't quite as simple as dusting crops.

-You'll find every live-action Star Wars movie to date in the list below – all nine Episodes of the Skywalker Saga, and Solo: A Star Wars Story and Rogue One: A Star Wars Story.
+You'll find every live-action Star Wars movie to date in the list below – the Prequel Trilogy, the Original Trilogy and the Sequel Trilogy that launched in 2015 with The Force Awakens, as well as Solo: A Star Wars Story and Rogue One: A Star Wars Story.

-If you'd like a Star Wars viewing order with the canon TV shows thrown in, including The Mandalorian, we've got that, too: you'll find our Star Wars Ultimate Order list further down this page.
-For now, however, the movies will make a fun binge on a rainy weekend – especially as they're easily viewable on Disney Plus.
+If you'd like a Star Wars viewing order with the canonical TV shows thrown in, including The Mandalorian (season 3 aired earlier in 2023), Ahsoka and Andor we've got that, too: you'll find our Star Wars Ultimate Order list further down this page.
+For now, however, the movies will make a fun binge on a rainy weekend – especially as they're easily viewable on Disney Plus, one of the best streaming services.

-Here's how to watch the Star Wars movies in order:
+Here's how to watch the Star Wars movies in canonical order:

 - Star Wars Episode I: The Phantom Menace (set 32 years before A New Hope)

-- Star Wars Episode II: Attack of the Clones (22 years before)
+- Star Wars Episode II: Attack of the Clones (22 years before A New Hope)

-- Star Wars Episode III: Revenge of the Sith (19 years before)
+- Star Wars Episode III: Revenge of the Sith (19 years before A New Hope)

-- Solo: A Star Wars Story (about a decade before)
+- Solo: A Star Wars Story (about a decade before A New Hope)

 - Rogue One: A Star Wars Story (ends moments before A New Hope begins)